tamslo/knowledge-mining/README.md

 # Mining implicit knowledge

+**!
+THIS APPROACH DOESN'T WORK because the resulting SQL scripts are too big to import**

 For the seminar ['Knowledge Mining'](http://knowmin2015.blogspot.de/) at [Hasso-Plattner-Institute](http://hpi.de/en/) in Potsdam, Germany, we are working on extracting knowlegde from DBpedia Categories.

 ## How it could work